SE-Efforts/se4cs/README.md

-# SE4CS: The Changing Nature of Computational Science
+# SE4CS: What Do  We (Really) Know About Scientific Software?

 | Category  | Characteristic |
 |:-:|---|